tanmaychimurkar/tanmaychimurkar.github.io/content/posts/docker/docker_images.md

 container is an image.
 A Docker image, whether custom or pre-built, is absolutely necessary for us to be able to run anything using Docker.

 In essence, a Docker image is a union of layered filesystem stacked on top of each other.
-This stands true fro pre-built images as well as custom images that we might create using some pre-built image as a base.
+This stands true for pre-built images as well as custom images that we might create using some pre-built image as a base.

 `Trivia💡`: If every Docker image is a set of layered instructions, then how is the first Docker image created?
 What did the very first Docker image have as a layer to be built on top of?